 Lack of syllable stressing

-- Hindi is spoken with a stress on a particular letter.
+- Hindi is spoken without a stress.
 English as well as Spanish, however, uses stress for pausing and emphasizing particular letters.
 While stress is explicitly marked in Spanish, in English, it isn’t.

 - In the case of English, getting the stressing wrong makes it sound unnatural, while in the case of Spanish, it can change the word meaning completely.